-Heston Blumenthal would surely approve of the Mad Hatter’s Afternoon Tea at the Sanderson Hotel.
-Among the sensory delights are exploding hazelnut praline ice cream lollipops, chocolate rabbit’s clocks and a rainbow array of finger sandwiches on beetroot, saffron and spinach breads.
+Heston Blumenthal would surely approve of the Mad Hatter’s Afternoon Tea at the Sanderson Hotel in London.
+Among the sensory delights are 'strawberries and cream' homemade marshmallow mushrooms, a sponge clock, and a multitude of jellies and other treats.

 Where: Courtyard Garden, Sanderson London, 50 Berners Street, London